 - Definitions: The top section usually provides a dictionary definition of the highlighted term, which is especially useful for complex words.

-- Top Searches: Smart Lookup provides top search results related to your phrase, allowing you to browse through relevant web pages right within Word.
+- Top Searches: Smart Lookup pulls in top search results for your phrase, so you can explore related web pages without leaving Word.

-- Contextual Search: Unlike a generic web search, Smart Lookup takes the context of your document into account, providing more relevant results.
+- Contextual Search: Instead of a generic web search, Smart Lookup uses information from your document to give more relevant results.

 - Images: If you need visual references, Smart Lookup often includes relevant images from the web.